microsoft/BotFramework-WebChat/AdaptiveCards.md

 ### Embedding

 The Adaptive Cards Host Configuration is stored in the `/adaptivecards-hostconfig.json` file.
 This file's content will be embedded into `/botchat.js` when you issue the `webpack` command.
-If you have created a Host Configuration file, replace the contents of `/adaptivecards-hostconfig.json`, then webpack.
+If you have created a Host Configuration file elsewhere, replace the contents of `/adaptivecards-hostconfig.json`, then webpack.

 ### Creating